MicrosoftDocs/appcenter-docs/docs/sdk/push/uwp.md

 [!INCLUDE [start push](includes/start-push.md)]

 > [!NOTE]
-> If your UWP project is part of a [Xamarin.Forms](xamarin-forms.md) application, it is not necessary to add the call to `AppCenter.Start()` in the UWP portion of the project.
+> If your UWP project is part of a [Xamarin.Forms](xamarin-forms.md) application, it isn't necessary to add the call to `AppCenter.Start()` in the UWP portion of the project.
 The method call can instead be made from the PCL or shared project portion of your Xamarin.Forms application in the `OnStart` callback.

 ## Intercept push notifications